django/deps/draft/email-providers.md

 ## Backwards compatibility

 The dictionary-based `EMAIL_PROVIDERS` features will be introduced with a standard deprecation period.
 (Assuming this feature lands in Django 6.1, the deprecations listed here would be removed in Django 7.0.)

 Some backwards compatibility behavior depends on which settings are defined.
 There are three supported settings.py states, identified throughout this section using the following shorthand:

-* "Deprecated settings": settings.py defines at least one of the deprecated email settings (listed below), but not `EMAIL_PROVIDERS`
+* "Deprecated settings": settings.py defines at least one of the deprecated email settings (listed below), but not `EMAIL_PROVIDERS`.

-* "Updated settings": settings.py defines `EMAIL_PROVIDERS`, but none of the deprecated email settings
+* "Updated settings": settings.py defines `EMAIL_PROVIDERS`, but none of the deprecated email settings.

-* "Default settings": neither `EMAIL_PROVIDERS` nor any deprecated email setting is defined in settings.py (so only Django's default global_settings apply)
+* "Default settings": neither `EMAIL_PROVIDERS` nor any deprecated email setting is defined in settings.py (so only Django's default global_settings apply).

 During the deprecation period:

 * Using `EMAIL_PROVIDERS` is opt-in.
 If `EMAIL_PROVIDERS` is not defined in settings.py, all deprecated settings and APIs continue to work as they did before (but issue deprecation warnings).
 However, once a project defines `EMAIL_PROVIDERS`, the deprecated email settings are no longer usable, and trying to mix them is an error.

 * `providers.default` and similar references to the default email provider